-A Dutch Baby is a deliciously puffy baked pancake that is at it’s best topped with homemade fruit compote, and our Raspberry-Peach compote suits it to a T. A perfect dessert or special breakfast for anyone on a neutropenic diet, this yummy dish is not only great for those in treatment, it’s a tasty sweet treat for friends and family too.
-Enjoy!
+A Dutch baby is a deliciously puffy, baked pancake that is at its best when topped with homemade fruit compote, like our raspberry-peach compote.
+As a perfect dessert or special breakfast, this dish is... great for those in treatment and a tasty sweet treat for friends and family, too.

-4. In a large bowl, whisk eggs thoroughly, about 2 minutes.
-Add milk, flour, vanilla, cinnamon and salt and whisk into the eggs.
+In a large bowl, whisk eggs thoroughly, for about 2 minutes.
+Add milk, flour, vanilla, cinnamon, and salt and whisk into the eggs.
 The batter should be thin.